choi8616/cse15l-lab-reports/lab-report-5/lab-report-5-week-10.md

 ## Short Notes

-I really want to thank you all of the tutors that helped us during the lab hours so that we can have better insight in coding and debugging.
+I really want to thank all of the tutors who helped us during the lab hours so that we can have better insight in coding and debugging.
 It has been a pleasure to learn different materials in this course and I am sure that they will greatly help me throughout my coding career.